 John Work did not mention the Arrow Rock which gave the lakes their name, however.
 Perhaps he did not hear the stories of this rock or paid no attention to them.
 But Aemilius Simpson who came downriver in 1826, did.

 The communication between the lakes is a continuation of river for about 6 leagues.
 On entering the Arrow Lake it runs to the SW and gradually turns to the SSE and on passing the Arrow Rock, a remarkable cliff on the left it turns to the ESE & SE.
 The Arrow Rock, so named on account of a round hole in its face full of arrows, said to have been fired at it by Indians, when practicing the bow & arrow before a war excursion.
 (B223/A/3, HBCA)

-Alexander Caulfield Anderson also mentioned Arrow Rock, in his now lost 1842 York Factory Express journal.
+Alexander Caulfield Anderson also mentioned Arrow Rock, in his now lost 1842 York Factory Express journal (I actually now believe he did not keep a journal.
+Not everyone did.)
 This is the only phrase from that journal, and it was saved by his son, James, who said his father:

 …mentioned the fact that on arriving at the rock in question the Indian Canoe men all shot arrows at the rock, many of which stuck in the moss, which I believe was considered to be lucky.